Elysium

 Elysium (/ɪˈlɪziəm/ or /ɪˈlɪʒiəm/ ih-LIZ(H)-ee-əm), otherwise known as the Elysian Fields (Ἠλύσιον πεδίον, Ēlýsion pedíon), Elysian Plains or Elysian Realm, is a conception of the afterlife that developed over time and was maintained by some Greek religious and philosophical sects and cults.
 It was initially separated from the Greek underworld—the realm of Hades.
 Only mortals related to the gods and other heroes could be admitted past the river Styx.
 Later, the conception of who could enter was expanded to include those chosen by the gods, the righteous, and the heroic.
 They would remain at the Elysian Fields after death, to live a blessed and happy afterlife, and indulge in whatever they had enjoyed in life.

 The Elysian Fields were, according to Homer, located on the western edge of the Earth by the stream of Oceanus.
-In the time of the Greek poet Hesiod, Elysium would also be known as the "Fortunate Isles", or the "Isles (or Islands) of the Blessed", located in the western ocean at the end of the earth (most probably the vicinity of Troy).
+In the time of the Greek poet Hesiod, Elysium would also be known as the "Fortunate Isles", or the "Isles (or Islands) of the Blessed", located in the western ocean at the end of the earth.
 The Isles of the Blessed would be reduced to a single island by the Theban poet Pindar, describing it as having shady parks, with residents indulging in athletic and musical pastimes.

 The ruler of Elysium varies from author to author: Pindar and Hesiod name Cronus as the ruler, while the poet Homer in the Odyssey describes fair-haired Rhadamanthus dwelling there.
 "The Isle of the Blessed" is also featured in the 2nd-century comedic novel A True Story by Lucian of Samosata.